Discover Why More People Prefer Shopify Over BigCommerce

 It is a bit more complicated to navigate while customizing the shop.
 This means that for people with no experience in website building and tech terminology, setting up and running an online retail business with BigCommerce can be a more difficult and time-consuming process.

-The BigCommerce platform is a more suitable option for online merchants who already have experience using the website builder and for those who have more tech experience and knowledge.
+The BigCommerce platform is a more suitable option for online merchants with experience using the website builder and those with more tech experience and knowledge.

-The reason why beginners find BigCommerce more challenging is due to its specific split editor design and all of the built-in ecommerce tools and features.
+Beginners find BigCommerce more challenging due to its split editor design and all of the built-in ecommerce tools and features.
 The split editor allows users to set up the backend of a store and the storefront separately, which is a huge plus for experienced ecommerce entrepreneurs, but not as easy to grasp by newbies.

 Still, if you understand the logic of BigCommerce and want to take advantage of the huge array of ecommerce tools it offers, you may prefer using it and will be happy with the onboarding process, which makes building a web-based store more intuitive.

 Another plus of the BigCommerce website builder is its Store Design visual tool, which allows for customizing and editing the storefront of your online shop in real-time and previewing it on-screen.
 This prevents the need to skip back and forth from the split editor and to the preview.

 There is ongoing guidance while using the BigCommerce online shop builder, and users have access to useful customer support throughout the process as well.